ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 containers that are modified after the parallel context starts.
 May still be worth pursuing for the benefif of platforms where multiple processes are a significant problem for performance especially memory usage.
-I suggested Trent look into supinterpreters and the Rust memory model for ways this could be hardened against the many possible segfault inducing behaviours in the current imlementation)
+I suggested Trent look into subinterpreters and the Rust memory model for ways this could be hardened against the many possible segfault inducing behaviours in the current imlementation)